auth0/laravel-auth0/README.md

 ### 6. Defining a user and a user provider

 The [Laravel Security System](http://laravel.com/docs/security) needs a *User Object* given by a *User Provider*.
-With this two abstractions, the user entity can have any structure you like and can be stored anywhere.
+With these two abstractions, the user entity can have any structure you like and can be stored anywhere.
 You configure the *User Provider* indirectly, by selecting an auth driver in `app/config/auth.php`.
 The default driver is Eloquent, which persists the User model in a database using the ORM.

 #### 6.1.
 Using the auth0 driver

 The plugin comes with an authentication driver called auth0.
 This driver defines a user structure that wraps the [Normalized User Profile](https://docs.auth0.com/user-profile) defined by Auth0, and it doesn't actually persist the object, it just stores it in the session for future calls.

 This works fine for basic testing or if you don't really need to persist the user.
-In any point you can call `Auth::check()` to see if there is a user logged in and `Auth::user()` to get the wrapper with the user information.
+At any point you can call `Auth::check()` to see if there is a user logged in and `Auth::user()` to get the wrapper with the user information.

 #### 6.2.
 Using other driver